MITgcm/xmitgcm/doc/llcreader.rst

 ECCO HTTP Data Portal
 ~~~~~~~~~~~~~~~~~~~~~

-NAS has created an experimental data portal to access the LLC data over the
+NASA has created an experimental data portal to access the LLC data over the
 web via standard HTTP calls.
 More info and a data browser can be found at
 https://data.nas.nasa.gov/ecco/.